MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 ## Deactivate and reactivate specific content

-You can deactivate an image, video, or 3D part from the PC app.
+You can deactivate an image, video, or 3D part in the PC app.
 This hides the content in the library without affecting existing guides that use that content.
-The content is not physically deleted and can be reactivated through the Guides Hub by an administrator.
+The content is not physically deleted and can be [reactivated through the Guides Hub by an administrator](admin-deactivate-guide.md).

 1  Right-click the image, video, or 3D part.

 2. Select **Deactivate**.

     ![Deactivate command](media/deactivate-content.PNG "Deactivate command")

-To reactivate the content, see [Activate, deactivate, or delete a guide or guide content](admin-deactivate-guide.md).

 ## What's next?